FreeCAD/FreeCAD-documentation/wiki/BlenderSverchokAddonSetup.md

 ### Debian 11

-(Note   * on this machine I build multiple flavors of FreeCAD.
+(Note: on this machine I build multiple flavors of FreeCAD.
 Here I discuss my install/build of FreeCAD source retrieved and built from github daily.
 I run FreeCAD from the build directory and do not install, i.e. I never run 'make install' .)

 This PC has Python 3.9.2.

 Blender is at 2.93.3.
 In the Addons section sverchok nodes (1.0.1) are installed in the usual way.
 But, there is no path specified for FreeCAD python.
 On the Addons Blender/sverchok setup line for FreeCAD it says 'FreeCAD package is available'.

-At the Python console in Blender (Shift-F4) the following commands produce   *
+At the Python console in Blender (Shift-F4) the following commands produce:

 ```python